bohewu/HybridIdP/docs/design/oidc-amr-mfa.md

 - System test: Request `acr_values=mfa` with a password-only user -> Verify redirect to `MfaSetup`.
 - System test: Request `acr_values=mfa` with a Passkey user -> Verify direct token issuance with `hwk` claim.
 - System test: Enable `ForceMfaSetupOnFirstLogin` -> Verify new users are forced to `MfaSetup`.
+- **Enforcement Test**: Attempt to call API to disable the only MFA method when policy is active -> Verify 400 error.